A complete kit of all the electronic parts shown is available,

 Block Transistor Radio.
 It uses the same circuit but

-that way.
-This version also uses smaller 0.25W resistors
+way.
+This version also uses smaller 0.25W resistors and a

-and a plug-in volume control which suits this construction
+plug-in volume control which suits this construction method.

 I supply a kit of all the electronic parts, wire and breadboard.